Billy-Spearman-WCCI/RaceCarExtension/README.md

   Instead, it has the value `null`.
 * `huh.getCurrentMileage()` results in an Exception, `NullPointerException`.
 How could it not throw some sort of exception?
 This is such a common source of pain that `NullPointerException` is known as "NPE".
+* Variables in Java are not objects -- they are references to objects.
+And that reference can be `null`.
+And if you try to call a method on a variable whose value is `null`, you get a `NullPointerException` and if you catch it, your program will crash.
+* So, `map.get("Nonexistent Key")` returns null, but that's lousy design.
+* A better design is for our methods to return something like `Optional<Odometer>`, and this means that the return is *either* an Odometer or nothing.
+* It is almost exactly the same as a list which can have exactly 0 or 1 elements.
+* It should be used when you're not guaranteed to actually return an object.
+* When you get an `Optional<T>`, you *have* to check whether it is populated before you use its actual value.
+* Without Optional, you could just "tell" your callers to check to see if the returned value `==null`, but people don't listen.

 # The Internet